 So what about cannabidiol?
 Does CBD cause red eyes too?
 In a nutshell, no, it doesn’t.
 But of course, the answer isn’t quite as simple as that.
 Keep reading for all you could ever want to know about cannabis, marijuana, THC, and whether CBD causes bloodshot eyes.

-Marijuana, CBD, and Bloodshot Eyes
+Cannabis, CBD, and Bloodshot Eyes

 There is little denying that cannabis has the potential to help ease a litany of medical conditions and symptoms.
 Of course, cannabis plants can differ wildly in terms of their chemical profile.
 As far as effects on the human body are concerned, THC (tetrahydrocannabinol) and CBD (cannabidiol) are typically regarded as the two compounds that are best known to influence our physiology.